aerospike/kubernetes-operator/docs/Cluster-configuration-settings.md

 The storage section configures persistent volume devices to provision and attach to the containers.

 This section is required by default for persisting the Aerospike work directory.
-The work directory should be stored on persistent storage to ensure pod restarts do not reset Aerospike server metadata files.
+Store the work directory on persistent storage to ensure pod restarts do not reset Aerospike server metadata files.

 This section is also required if Aerospike namespaces require persistent storage.